Historic Houses and Gardens

 Betsy Ross House

 Visit the purported house of Betsy Ross on a self-guided tour that takes you through various rooms of the Colonial Era.
-Various artifacts from the Ross family are on display throughout the house, and some visits may even encounter Betsy Ross herself.
+Various artifacts from the Ross family are on display throughout the house, and some visitors may even encounter Betsy Ross herself.

 Located in Old City and the nation's oldest residential street, the neighborhood features upwards of 30 homes from the time of the country's founding.
 While it is still a public street, The Museum of Elfreth's Alley is open for visitors to learn about the street's history and architecture.